Baburao Ganpatrao Apte: Legacy

 Several critics have highlighted Baburao as one of Bollywood's most memorable comedic characters, with Paresh Rawal's portrayal receiving positive reviews.
 Soumya Rao of Scroll.in labeled Baburao "inimitable," and praised Rawal's performance.
 Mimansa Shekhar of The Indian Express described Baburao as "the soul of this sleeper hit."
-Pinkvilla placed the character first in its list of 7 most Funny Bollywood Characters, with Pinkvilla described as "The actor nailed his part and gave an iconic character to the audience."
 Baburao ranked first in the Filmfare's list most memorable roles of Rawal.
 The character ranked ninth in the Bollywood's 20 best characters by NDTV.

 In Hera Pheri, Baburao's confusion, reactions to wrong-number calls, and lines such as "Yeh Baburao ka style hai" (This is Baburao's style) contribute to the film’s comedic tone.
 Indian cricketer Suryakumar Yadav mimicked this dialogue on The Kapil Sharma Show.
 Dialogues like "Utha le re deva," (God, just take me now!)", "Khopdi tod, khopdi tod saale ka" (Break his skull, break that scoundrel’s head!) and "Muh se supari nikal ke baat kar re baba" (Take the betel nut out of your mouth and speak properly, man!) have been widely cited and referenced in popular culture, including internet memes.
+His character was played by Naresh in Hera Pheris Telugu remake Dhanalakshmi I Love You.

+Mika Singh has paid tribute to the character in the songs "Ganpath" from Shootout at Lokhandwala and "Baburao Mast Hai" from Once Upon a Time in Mumbaai.

 Future appearances

 The third installment Hera Pheri 3 was officially announced on 30 January 2025, when director Priyadarshan hinted at the project on his birthday and invited Akshay Kumar, Suniel Shetty, and Paresh Rawal to reunite for the third installment.
 Akshay responded positively, calling it the best birthday gift.
 The film is expected to begin production by late 2025, with a tentative release planned before 2026.

 Paresh Rawal initially exited the project in May 2025.
 He cited the absence of a finalized script, production schedule, and long-form agreement as his reasons for stepping away.
 In a public statement, he clarified that his decision was not due to creative differences, saying, "There are no creative disagreements.
 I have immense love and respect for Priyadarshan."
-He added, “When people have loved something so much, you have to be extra careful.
+He added, "When people have loved something so much, you have to be extra careful.
 You can’t take things for granted.
 Mehnat karke unko do (Put in the effort and give it to them)."

 After Rawal's departure from the project, Akshay Kumar, producing Hera Pheri 3 under Cape of Good Films, issued a legal notice seeking ₹25 crore in damages, alleging breach of contract.
 The notice stated that Rawal had accepted an advance payment and participated in preliminary production discussions before his exit.
 Rawal’s representatives contested these claims, asserting that the producers had not fulfilled agreed-upon terms.

 His return was confirmed on 30 June 2025, during a podcast with Himanshu Mehta.
 Rawal revealed that the issues had been resolved thanks to the personal efforts of Akshay Kumar, Sajid Nadiadwala, and Ahmed Khan.
 He returned the ₹11 lakh signing amount with 15% interest before rejoining the cast.